Keep Working

 Email

-Email will be the primary communication method used during an emergency.
+Email is the primary communication method used during an emergency.
 It will be important that you have access to this important resource even if you can’t be on campus.
 Don’t forget that you can setup your email on multiple devices and even use a simple web browser to access the system.

 Remote Access & VPN